Suliko

-Suliko (სულიკო, [sulikʼo]) is a Georgian female and male name meaning "soul".
+Suliko (სულიკო, [sulikʼo]) is a Georgian unisex name meaning "soul".
 It is also the title of a love poem written in 1895 by Akaki Tsereteli, which became widely known throughout the Soviet Union as a song performed with music composed by Varinka Tsereteli (in 1895).
 In that form it was often performed on radio during Joseph Stalin's rule, reputedly because it was his favorite.
-It was translated to and performed in multiple languages including Russian, Ukrainian, Polish, Romanian, English, German, Basque, Chinese and Hebrew.
+It was translated to and performed in multiple languages including Russian, Ukrainian, Polish, Romanian, English, German, Basque, Chinese, and Hebrew.

 Text

 Online performances

 There are many online renditions of Suliko.
 The following are some that demonstrate the varying performance traditions surrounding this piece: